Pau-Gallego-Cistero/Pau-Gallego-Cistero/README.md

 ⚡ **Fun Facts:**
 - I play field hockey at a competitive level (currently with CD Giner de los Ríos). 🏑
-- I'm a big fan of cinema. 🎬
+- Super into cinema. 🎬
 - LEGO fan. 🧱

 📫 **How to reach me:**